Thinking about filing an Emergency Custody Motions in Ohio?

 Emergency Custody Motions are very fact specific, and require adhering to certain rules of procedure and evidence, and should not be entered into without consultation with an experienced Domestic Relations Attorney.

-The attorneys here at Barr, Jones and Associates, have drafted and been involved in many emergency custody motions, and can provide invaluable assistance if you are contemplating filing such a motion.
+The Ohio Custody Attorney here at Barr, Jones and Associates, have drafted and been involved in many emergency custody motions, and can provide invaluable assistance if you are contemplating filing such a motion.

 Feel free to call us at (614) 702-2222, to schedule a free, telephone consultation, to discuss filing an emergency custody motion, or any other domestic question.